-You now know what you are trying to achieve, objectives in Module One, and who you need to persuade, target audiences in Module Two, and where they are on the rejection scale relative to your objective.
+You now know what you are trying to achieve, (objectives in Module One) and who you need to persuade (target audiences in Module Two), and where they are on the rejection - adoption scale relative to your objective.
 You now need to learn more about your target audience; and the people around them.
 What are they interested in?
 Where is your common ground with them?
 This information will help you in Module Four when you are designing your messages.
 The more you know about them, the easier it is to communicate with them in a way that connects with their values, emotions and lived experiences.
-Audience research will also give you clarity on who to communicate with and how i.e who is movable on an issue.
+Audience research will also give you clarity on who to communicate with and how.